12 Top-Rated Things to Do in Lake George, NY

 Adirondack Extreme Adventure Course | Emily Jahn / photo modified

-Adventure awaits high in the treetops above Bolton Landing, New York, a tiny hamlet on the western shores of Lake George.
-Adirondack Extreme Adventure Course is a tree-top challenge obstacle course with six hanging adventures to choose from.
+Adventure awaits high in the treetops above Bolton Landing on the western shores of Lake George.
+The Adirondack Extreme Adventure Course is a tree-top challenge obstacle course with six elevated adventures to choose from.

-The six aerial courses include 120 obstacles, ziplines, Tarzan jumps, rope swings, cable bridges, slides, nets, and ladders.
+The six aerial courses include 60 tree-top obstacles, zip lines, Tarzan jumps, rope swings, cable bridges, slides, nets, and ladders.
 In fact, the course is one of the largest aerial parks in the United States.

-Kids and adults of all ages can enjoy the park, with courses available for kids as young as six.
-It's a wonderful bonding activity for families and friends who want to spend a challenging day out in nature together.
+This family-friendly activity is designed for adults and kids aged nine years and up.
+It's an excellent bonding activity for families and friends who want to spend a challenging day out in nature together.
 Reservations are required, and the park is open in all weather.

 Address: 35 Westwood Forest Lane, Bolton Landing, New York